DILCISBoard/E-ARK-AIP/index.md

 package from the repository.

-According to the Common Specification, any ID element must start with a prefix (also, the XML ID datatype is does not allow IDs ed to start with a number, so a prefix solves this issue).
+According to the Common Specification, any ID element must start with a prefix (also, the XML ID data type does not permit IDs that start with a number, so a prefix solves this issue).

 We recommended to use as a prefix an internationally recognized standard identifier